leehomyc/Faster-High-Res-Neural-Inpainting/README.md

 ## High-Resolution Image Inpainting using Multi-Scale Neural Patch Synthesis

-**[update 9/30/2017]** We shared the inpainting result of 200 ImageNet images and 100 Paris StreetView Images.
+**[update 9/30/2017]** We shared the inpainting result of 200 ImageNet images and 100 Paris StreetView Images at the [project website](http://www.harryyang.org/inpainting).

 **[update 9/16/2017]** We increase the speed of original version by 6x (30s/image on GPU).